kyverno/website/content/en/docs/Writing policies/external-data-sources.md

   allowed-roles: '["cluster-admin", "cluster-operator", "tenant-admin"]'
 ```

-Now that the array data is saved in the `allowed-roles` key, here is a sample ClusterPolicy containing a single `rule` that blocks a Deployment if the value of the annotation named `role` is not in the allowed list.
+Now that the array data is saved in the `allowed-roles` key, here is a sample policy which blocks a Deployment if the value of the annotation named `role` is not in the allowed list.
 Notice how the [`parse_json()` JMESPath filter](/docs/writing-policies/jmespath/#parse_json) is used to interpret the value of the ConfigMap's `allowed-roles` key into an array of strings.

 ```yaml
 apiVersion: kyverno.io/v1